sj19217/CS-Coursework/GUI/ipc.md

   * read_op - Read than operand byte from memory.
 The first argument is "1" or "2", saying which operand it is.
 Number of other arguments depends on the size, with the bytes of it given as hex.
   * in_switch - Jumped to the position in the execute() switch statement.
 The argument is the instruction name.
+* mem <val>* - Gives the contents of the memory in decimal separated by spaces